spilla13/cs3100/chalkboard/readme.md

   }
 ```

-This token and user must be sent in all privileged API calls (such as the ones listed below).
-I will probably inconsistently
+This token and user must be sent in the url of all privileged API calls (such as the ones listed below).
-show them where need be.
+I will probably inconsistently show them where need be.

 Note that token may become invalid after one of the below happen:
   * Source code of the server is modified